Sabtu, 25 Februari 2012

 So what happened next?

 George Lutz, whose business was failing (ostensibly as a result of the distraction of the haunting), hoped to find a silver lining and called up the publisher Prentice-Hall.
 The Exorcist had come out only two years before and had been wildly successful, putting things like demons and abused priests firmly in the public consciousness, so Prentice-Hall was keen to capitalize on the Lutzes' experience.
-The publisher engaged author Jay Anson to write the book and the rest is history.
-The book and subsequent nine motion pictures were highly successful, though most critics agree that the movies were all stupid.
+The publisher engaged author Jay Anson to write the book

 Where it started to get murky was a meeting that George Lutz had during his 28 days in the house.
 The man he met with was William Weber, who was no other than Butch DeFeo's defense attorney.
 Who initiated the meeting is not clear.
 According to William Weber's admission in later years, what transpired in that meeting was an agreement that served both men's interests.
 The story of the haunting was concocted, based in part upon elements from The Exorcist.
 George Lutz stood to gain from the potential commerciality of a ghost story based upon the DeFeo murders, and Weber would have a new defense for his client: Demons, as evidenced by the Lutzes' experience, caused Butch DeFeo to murder his family, at least in Butch's own mind.